Fortune Minerals Limited (OTCMKTS:FTMDF) Short Interest Update

-Fortune Minerals Limited (OTCMKTS:FTMDF) was the recipient of a significant growth in short interest in January.
-As of January 31st, there was short interest totalling 65,400 shares, a growth of 119.5% from the January 15th total of 29,800 shares.
-Based on an average trading volume of 180,300 shares, the short-interest ratio is currently 0.4 days.
+Fortune Minerals Limited (OTCMKTS:FTMDF) saw a significant increase in short interest in the month of January.
+As of January 31st, there was short interest totalling 65,400 shares, an increase of 119.5% from the January 15th total of 29,800 shares.
+Based on an average daily trading volume, of 180,300 shares, the days-to-cover ratio is presently 0.4 days.

 Further Reading